Ketari-G/Rainbow_Redstone/README.md

 -
 - respackopts <1.21 doesnt have string support, only for 1.21+ (corresponds to rpo v13)
 - respackopts <1.20 doesn't have categories inside category support I think? so color customization with rpo will be 1.20.1+ (corresponds to rpo v9)
+-
+- overlays were added in 1.20.2, how do I split core shaders in 1.13 vs 1.17+?
+I dont fuuuuuuuuuuu

+OKAY NEW PLAN
+make pack 1.17+, pure color customization/core shaders, pray rpo can block out/replace it if sodium is present that SHOULD work, only problem is that 1.13-1.16 support is just gone lol. would consider making 2nd pack for those versions but v0.5.0 does that alrdy rip tho I really wanted everything to be in a single pack.
+I guess I could include it on modrinth as a special depency or someshit